2017 VAIL SCREENPLAY COMPETITION

 3. All scripts must conform to standard screenplay format.

 4. Feature Scripts must be between 70-125 pages in length.
+TV and Web series scripts must be between 10-60 pages in length.
 All pages other than the first page should be numbered.
 Include only Title and entry number on the cover page.

 5. Judging is solely on the screenplay.
 Do not include the following information or materials as they will be disregarded: logline, synopsis, treatment, or any additional materials not specifically requested.

 6. Script collaborations are allowed and the work must be the sole and exclusive property of the collaborators.

 7. Once a screenplay has been submitted, substitutions of new drafts will not be accepted under any circumstances.

 8. Writer(s) retain ALL rights for their entry(ies) when entering our competition.

 9. Adaptations are acceptable for entry in our competition only if you have all the appropriate and/or required approvals/waivers/permissions from any and all right holders.
 If you are unsure, please consult an entertainment attorney for your own protection.